 Seriously crippled animals, animals commonly termed “downers,” and disabled or moribund animals are not acceptable candidates for slaughter as food.
 Rectal temperatures should be verified on any animal suspected of being febrile.
 Body temperature should be <106°F (41°C) for pigs and <105°F (40.5°C) for cattle, sheep, goats, horses, and mules.
 Animals with signs or lesions that do not warrant immediate condemnation can be identified as “suspects” so that their carcasses and viscera can be inspected separately.
 Certain animals may be retained to allow recovery from minor diseases or to permit depletion of residues of biologic substances and chemicals.
 Animals that may have been treated with or exposed to substances that may make the edible tissues unfit for human food should not be slaughtered for such.

 Animals that have reacted to a test for anaplasmosis, leptospirosis, or tuberculosis are unacceptable as food.
 The temperature of bovine tuberculosis reactors should be taken on premortem inspection.

 Animals suspected of having a foreign disease or parasite should be held and reported immediately to the nearest federal or state health official.

-Most large meat producers require that animals be killed in compliance with humane slaughter regulations.
+Most large meat producers require compliance with humane slaughter regulations.
 Therefore, these animals must be rendered insensible to pain by a single blow, gunshot, or an electrical, chemical, or other method that is rapid and effective before shackling, hoisting, or cutting.

 Recognized ritual slaughter methods, such as halal and kosher, are exempted from these requirements.